MohammadAlyounes/Device_Price_Prediction/README.md

 The project has two components: Python project and Java project.

-1) Python project included with
+1) Python project included model development and data cleaning using Jupyter Notebook.

+2) For Java project